This blog post is all about the things you need to buy BEFORE backpacking Asia.

 It’s been an incredible time so far, filled with unforgettable experiences.
 But along the way, I’ve definitely learned a few lessons about packing and preparing.

-There are some things I wish I’d brought, a few that I didn’t end up needing, and others I’m so glad I had with me.
+There are some things I wish I’d bought, a few that I didn’t end up needing, and others I’m so glad I had with me.

 So, to save you from some of my packing mishaps, here’s my advice on what you absolutely need to buy before backpacking Asia.